Five Major Credit Cards Are Now Blocking Cryptocurrency Purchases - Slashdot

 Matter more than an attempt to dictate good spending habits.
 The credit card companies fear blow back from the price of the bitcoin moving significantly during the time it takes to formalize the transaction, which on bitcoin can be several 10s of minutes.

-What this is really about (Score:4, Interesting)
+What this is really about (Score:5, Interesting)

 This is not about volitility or any other type of consumer protection.
 This is about protecting their points programs.